SiloReed/EC2RunSchedule/README.md

 Set-EC2RunSchedule -Name 'AWUE1*' -Region 'us-east-1' -Verbose -Enabled -RunHours 13 -RunDays Monday,Wednesday,Friday -StartHourUTC 13 -AutoStart
 ```

-#### Output
+#### Set-EC2RunSchedule Output

 This cmdlet does not output to StdOut.
 Use the '-Verbose' parameter to see verbose output.
 This can be useful as the cmdlet won't return until all background jobs are finished.

-### Remove-EC2RunSchedule.ps1
+### Remove-EC2RunSchedule

-#### Remove-EC2RunSchedule.ps1 Description
+#### Remove-EC2RunSchedule Description

 Remove the run schedule for a given EC2 instance.

-#### Remove-EC2RunSchedule.ps1 Example
+#### Remove-EC2RunSchedule Example

 ```powershell
 Remove-EC2RunSchedule -FilterPath $FilterPath -Verbose
 ```

-#### Remove-EC2RunSchedule.ps1 Output
+#### Remove-EC2RunSchedule Output

 This cmdlet does not output to StdOut.
 Use the '-Verbose' parameter to see verbose output.
 This can be useful as the cmdlet won't return until all background jobs are finished.

-### Compare-EC2RunSchedule.ps1
+### Compare-EC2RunSchedule.ps1 Script

 #### Compare-EC2RunSchedule.ps1 Description

 The Compare-EC2RunSchedule.ps1 script is where the magic happens - it actually starts and stops instances based on the contents of each instance's EC2RunSchedule tag.
 It is intended to be run as a scheduled task on a Windows machine that is "always on".
 The machine could be on-premises on in the cloud.
 The scheduled task could be configured to run every 15 minutes.

 #### Compare-EC2RunSchedule.ps1 Design